 Okay Go’s “Obsession” cross-promoted with Double A Paper.

 The music video title format is changing, but the same principles apply.
 Make sure the people who worked hard receive the credit they deserve.
+And once you know proper formatting, you can put it into effect.
+In the next post, learn to master text graphics and discover some incredible examples.

 Project management for video creatives.
 Tasks, file sharing, calendars and more.